 Optimum corrosion protection

 The PREMIUM-PLUS surface finish offers maximum rust protection for our RUSTICO shutter hardware, as verified by external testing.
 The finely textured surface combines all mechanical properties in one.
 It is rust-resistant, scratch-proof and water and stain resistant.
 Even years of sunshine cannot harm the surface.
 PREMIUM-PLUS is generally applied to all MACO shutter hardware, and completed by specially coated screws.
 From the delivery date 1st January 2013, you will receive a 10-year guarantee on the PREMIUM-PLUS surface.
-PREMIUM-PLUS is available in deep black (RAL 9005), signal grey (RAL 7004) and traffic white (RAL 9016), as well as moose grey (RAL 6005) and chocolate brown (RAL 8017) for commission-based orders.
+PREMIUM-PLUS is available in deep black (RAL 9005), signal grey (RAL 7004) and traffic white (RAL 9016).

 Questions and answers